Dodge City, Kansas: History

 The first settlement in the area that became Dodge City was Fort Mann, built by civilians in 1847.
-At that time, the territory was part of Mexico, and the fort was built to provide protection for travelers on the Santa Fe Trail.
+The fort was built to provide protection for travelers on the Santa Fe Trail.
 Fort Mann collapsed in 1848 after an attack by Natives.
 In 1850, the U.S. Army arrived to provide protection in the region and constructed Fort Atkinson on the old Fort Mann site.
 The army abandoned Fort Atkinson in 1853.
 Military forces on the Santa Fe Trail were re-established farther north and east at Fort Larned in 1859, but the area remained vacant around what would become Dodge City until the end of the Civil War.
 In April 1865, the American Frontier Wars in the West began heating up, and the army constructed Fort Dodge to assist Fort Larned in providing protection on the Santa Fe Trail.
 Fort Dodge remained in operation until 1882.

-The town of Dodge City can trace its origins to 1871, when rancher Henry J. Sitler built a sod house west of Fort Dodge to oversee his cattle operations in the region, conveniently located near the Santa Fe Trail and Arkansas River, and Sitler's house quickly became a stopping point for travelers.
+The town of Dodge City can trace its origins to 1871, when rancher Henry L. Sitler built a sod house west of Fort Dodge to oversee his cattle operations in the region, conveniently located near the Santa Fe Trail and Arkansas River, and Sitler's house quickly became a stopping point for travelers.
 Others saw the commercial potential of the region with the Santa Fe Railroad rapidly approaching from the east.
 In 1872, Dodge City was staked out on the 100th meridian and the legal western boundary of the Fort Dodge reservation.
 The town site was platted and George M. Hoover established the first bar in a tent to serve thirsty soldiers from Fort Dodge.
 The railroad arrived in September to find a town ready and waiting for business.
 The early settlers in Dodge City traded in buffalo bones and hides and provided a civilian community for Fort Dodge.
-However, with the arrival of the railroad, Dodge City soon became involved in the cattle trade.
+With the arrival of the railroad, Dodge City soon became involved in the cattle trade.

 The idea of driving Texas Longhorn cattle from Texas to railheads in Kansas originated in the late 1850s, but was cut short by the Civil War.
 In 1866, the first Texas cattle started arriving in Baxter Springs in southeastern Kansas by way of the Shawnee Trail.
-However, Texas Longhorn cattle carried a tick that spread Texas cattle fever, among other breeds of cattle.
+Texas Longhorn cattle carried a tick that spread Texas cattle fever, among other breeds of cattle.
 Alarmed Kansas farmers persuaded the Kansas State Legislature to establish a quarantine line in central Kansas.
 The quarantine prohibited Texas Longhorns from the heavily settled, eastern portion of the state.

+Like many Kansas cattle towns, Dodge City enforced segregation of business and residential districts, along race lines as well as morality (containing "vice industries") and economic status.
+There was a number of black cowboys who commanded some respect, but attitudes towards people of color varied and were ambivalent.